Chucklemunch/PathologyProject/README.md

 - AUROC = 0.5456

 ## Training Directly on PCam (with Hyperparameter Tuning)
 I also fine-tuned a separate classifier on the PatchCamelyon (PCam) dataset.
 Because the dataset is very large (327,680 images), I used a 10% (32,768 images) of the PCam training dataset to create my own train, validation, and testing sets.
 Details of the training run can be found [here](https://wandb.ai/team-chucklemunch/PathologyFineTuning/runs/zbx03t1f?nw=nwusercharliekotula).
+I achieved a superior accuracy on my PCam test set (0.9833) when compared to Kaiko-AI's (0.929), but these results are not directly comparable, as our classifiers were trained on different subsets of the PCam dataset.

 - Accuracy = 0.9833
 - AUROC = 0.9994